cpea2506/sudoku/README.md

 ### Feature

 - Two algorithms AC-3 and Backtracking
 - Up to three modes for you to choose.
-Especially, Custom mode where you can create your own dream Sudoku board
+Especially, `custom mode` where you can create your own dream Sudoku board
 - Let you know where your board can be solved.
 - And more...